Eligibility for Carer Payment (CP) when a care receiver is aged 16 years or over 009-04030020

 If the care receiver has passed away before the claim is finalised, the referral to the social worker is not required.
 A decision should be made on the evidence available and if in doubt advice sought from the Carer Helpdesk.

-Social worker assistance in determining claims
+Social worker help in determining claims

-• whether the carer can and does provide the care receiver with the constant care needed
+- whether the carer can and does provide the care receiver with the constant care needed

-• the care receiver's personal care or supervision needs in the home
+- the care receiver's personal care or supervision needs in the home

-• the level of care or supervision actually being provided by the carer
+- the level of care or supervision actually being provided by the carer

-• whether the carer has the physical and/or emotional capacity to deal with the care receiver's care needs
+- whether the carer has the physical and/or emotional capacity to deal with the care receiver's care needs

 Details provided by a social worker can contribute to a decision about qualification for CP, but the Service Officer makes the decision about qualification.
-CP should not be rejected or cancelled without contacting the carer and/or THP to discuss conflicting information.
+CP should not be rejected or cancelled without contacting the carer and/or THP to discuss conflicting details.

 The Service Officer should update the carer's record to include the outcome/ recommendation of the social worker assessment.